Jump to:

 At different disease stages

 Non-operative management is typically recommended as an appropriate strategy in the first few months after a mild-to-moderate injury.
 Non-operative treatments may include the use of anti-inflammatory medication and a physical therapy program focusing on restoring pain-free range of motion and gradually progressing to rotator cuff and periscapular muscle strengthening exercises.
-If the patient fails to make progress after several weeks, a subacromial corticosteroid injection (i.e., in the setting of subacromial impingement) may provide significant pain control and allow progression in physical therapy.
+If the patient fails to make progress after several weeks, a Subacromial or Glenohumeral corticosteroid injection may provide significant pain control and allow progression in physical therapy.

 Most shoulder RCT rehabilitation programs, especially those at home with therabands, emphasize open kinetic chain (OKC) exercises such as dynamic external rotation and/or shoulder abduction keeping the theraband affixed to an anchored object such as a closed doorknob.
 Closed kinetic chain exercises are also used to promote dynamic joint stability.
 Other rehabilitation strategies include correction of kinetic chain deficits, muscle recruitment patterns, posture, and scapulohumeral kinesis.
 This is followed by proprioceptive and neuromuscular training, then integration of the entire kinetic chain into occupational and sport-specific training.
 OKC exercises are essential to regaining high demand functionality, as in overhead throwers.

-Corticosteroid injections can be used for rotator cuff partial tears that do not improve with non-operative treatment (>1-2 months).
-Injections may also be used for patients with acute shoulder pain thought to be due localized inflammation within the subacromial/subdeltoid bursa or rotator cuff.
-They can also be utilized in the setting of full thickness RCT tears in patients who are not surgical candidates.
-Though widely performed, the use of corticosteroid injections has been called into question recently secondary to their potential to interfere with the proliferative phase of healing.45 Furthermore, there exists the potential of chondrotoxicity with the use of certain local anesthetics (i.e., bupivacaine) when administered as part of the injectate.
-When choosing a local anesthetic, lidocaine is preferred.21 Injections can be done by landmark or anatomic guidance or with the assistance of ultrasound guidance.
-Ultrasound guided injections are increasingly becoming the standard of care as they have been shown to have superior accuracy and efficacy when applied to almost all shoulder girdle injections.43 Regenerative medicine injections such as platelet rich plasma (PRP) have been gaining favor in the treatment of RCT tears with respect to clinical improvement in pain and decrease in re-tear rates; however, more Level 1 evidence is needed.
-36
+Corticosteroid injections (CSIs) can be used for rotator cuff partial tears that do not improve with non-operative treatment (>1-2 months).
+CSIs may also be used for patients with acute shoulder pain thought to be due to localized inflammation within the subacromial/subdeltoid bursa or rotator cuff.
+They may also be utilized in the setting of full thickness RCT tears in patients who are not surgical candidates.
+Though widely performed, the use of CSIs has been called into question recently secondary to their potential to interfere with the proliferative phase of healing.28 Furthermore, there exists the potential of chondrotoxicity with the use of certain local anesthetics when administered as part of the injectate.
+When choosing a local anesthetic, ropivacaine is the least chondrotoxic is preferred.29 Injections can be done by landmark or anatomic guidance or with the assistance of ultrasound guidance.
+Ultrasound guided injections have been shown to have superior accuracy and efficacy when applied to almost all shoulder girdle injections.30 Regenerative medicine injections such as platelet rich plasma (PRP) have indicated that CSI may provide improved pain in the short term, but PRP may provide mid to longer term improved pain and functional gains without the risk profile of steroids.31,32

-In cases of calcific tendonitis, ultrasound guided percutaneous barbotage and aspiration is an option when non-operative management strategies including anti-inflammatories, physical therapy and corticosteroid injections have failed.22
+In cases of calcific tendonitis, ultrasound guided percutaneous barbotage and aspiration is an option when non-operative management strategies including anti-inflammatories, physical therapy and corticosteroid injections have failed.33

 Coordination of care